souris-dev/samosac-jvm/README.md

 ("Hello World!") -> putout.
 </samosa>
 ```
-(Note: in the example above, we are making a function call to `putout`, a built-in function.
+(Note: in the example above, we are making a function call to <code>putout</code>, a built-in function.
 That line is equivalent to `System.out.println("Hello World!")` in Java.)

 <h3>Comments</h3>
 Comments in samosa can span multiple lines.
 They start with <code>&#47;&#42;</code> and end with <code>&#42;/</code>.